-The inbox is a hostile place.
-With a squillion other emails jostling for your subscribers’ limited attention, it’s important that you make your subject line stand out – and get your email opened.
+The inbox can be a hostile place.
+With a million other emails jostling for your subscribers’ limited attention, it’s important that you make your subject line stand out – and get your email opened.

 So, what works best?
 We pored through thousands of campaigns to shortlist 15 popular words – and find out what makes an effective subject line.

 While we’d love to say that we’ve found the “silver bullet” to getting people to open your email, our research indicates that, so far, there is no magical formula or golden combination of words that can guarantee an open.
 Sorry, everyone.
 What works best for a particular piece of content in one industry, does not ensure the same responses with another.

 But, if you look at the data, there are certain patterns that emerge.
 So we can certainly provide pointers on how certain words perform, as well as practical tips for writing subject lines.

 Finding our “Power Words”